jordansavant/doomengine.python/README.md

 ### Pass 3 - DIY Doom Port

-`amroibrahim` over at `https://github.com/amroibrahim/DIYDoom` has an awesome rebuild of the original DOOM enging in C++.
+`amroibrahim` over at `https://github.com/amroibrahim/DIYDoom` has an awesome rebuild of the original DOOM engine in C++.
 I recreated his project (up to chapter 17) in Python with efforts established in Passes 1 and 2.

 It is capable of:
 - Loading maps from original DOOM wad file
 - Pulling BSP and level data
-- Rending map overview with algorithms for bsp traversal, rendering and clipping like the original DOOM game
+- Rendering map overview with algorithms for bsp traversal, rendering and clipping like the original DOOM game
 - It results in a small raytracing overlay of the engine
     - Being raytracing, the original engine does not scale well to larger resolutions (more horizontal pixels more processing required).
 - You can navigate the map with: wasd